 Does AdGuard VPN use WireGuard or OpenVPN?

 Protocols offered usually include WireGuard for speed and OpenVPN where available.
 WireGuard is often the faster, more efficient option on modern networks.
-Vpn microsoft edge extension: how to install, top Edge VPN extensions, and practical tips for secure browsing in 2025

 Is there a free version or trial?

 Most VPNs offer a trial or money-back guarantee rather than a fully free plan.
 See AdGuard VPN’s current policy to confirm any trial periods or refund windows.
+How to use vpn in microsoft edge 2026

 How does AdGuard VPN compare to top competitors on price?